-People don’t realize it but feet are some of the most abused parts of their body.
+People don’t realize it, but feet are some of the most abused parts of their bodies.
 They bear the body’s weight, try to fit in ill-fitting shoes, and yet people forget to pamper them as they deserve.
-Often, if women don’t have the time to relax in a spa chairs, they simply forgo a pedicure all together.
+Often, if women don’t have the time to relax in spa chairs, they forgo a pedicure altogether.
 At Pedi Source, we encourage our people to take care of their feet even when they don’t have time for the salon.

 You don’t need to purchase expensive pedicure kits or a variety of creams and scrubs either.
 Here are some natural ingredients that will help you take care of your feet.
 Some of them can even be found in your kitchen.

 For Soaking your Feet

 There are several recipes available for soaking your feet.
 Soaking is an important part of a pedicure and will help you clean them, remove dead skin, and ensure all the dirt and germs that tend to gather on your feet are extinguished.
 These ingredients can help:

 · Lime and Mint – You can make this easily by mixing two cups of Epsom salts with about ½ a cup of baking soda.
 Mix in some lime zest, peppermint essential oil, and lime essential oil.
 After that, only a matter of adding a spoonful of this mixture to a tub of hot water and soak your feet in it.